Srz97/deforestation/README.md

 The website is comprised of three pages, three of which are accessible from the navigation menu (Current Situation, Solutions page & form page).

+# General Features on Each Page

 * All Pages on the website have:

-** A responsive navigation bar at the top which allows the user to navigate through the site to allow a good user experience of the site, The Deforestation titel which is responsive along with an navigation bar on the top right and a button in the end leading towards the next page.The web page is having slightly different layout on tablet and mobile phones in order to give the site a clean look and to promote a good user experience.
+* * A responsive navigation bar at the top which allows the user to navigate through the site to allow a good user experience of the site, The Deforestation titel which is responsive along with an navigation bar on the top right and a button in the end leading towards the next page.The web page is having slightly different layout on tablet and mobile phones in order to give the site a clean look and to promote a good user experience.

-** A footer which contains social media icon links to Instagram, Facebook and Twitter.
+* * A footer which contains social media icon links to Instagram, Facebook and Twitter.
 Icons were used to keep the footer clean and because they are universally recognisable.

 * Home Page

-* The Home Page consist of four different Sections
+* * The heading on the top right corner along with a nav bar on the right side. consist of four different Sections

-** The title along with a catchy subheading and a picture in the background.
+* * The title along with a catchy sub-heading and a picture in the background.
-** The Current Situation Section.Briefly describes about whats going on right now along with a piuture attched.
+* * The Current Situation Section.Briefly describes about whats going on right now along with a piuture attched.
-** The Causes Section.Gives User more information What are the Causes? anlong with an interesting image.
+* * The Causes Section.Gives User more information What are the Causes? anlong with an interesting image.
-** The Reasons Section.Which allows the to know why should they be concerned.And then their is a video attched along which ease the user experience regarding the topic.
+* * The Reasons Section.Which allows the to know why should they be concerned.And then their is a video attched along which ease the user experience regarding the topic.

 * Solutions Page

+* * Title and the background images gives the user a reason of their current presence at the site.
-** Consist of Four different motivational Images along with a persuading captions and icons to create more interest and motivate the user.
+* * Then it consists of Four different motivational Images along with a persuading captions and icons attched to create more interest and motivate the user.

 * Form Page
-** The Sing Up form which allows the user to put in their Information.
+* * The Sing Up form which allows the user to put in their Information.

 ## Accessibility